Grammar / B2 Grammar lessons and exercises / Distancing: Expressions and passive of reporting verbs / Page 3

 Seem/appear

-We can also use the verbs seem and appear to distance ourselves from the information we are giving.
+We can also use the verbs seem and appear to distance ourselves from the information we give.

 • It seems/appears that the new series will begin shooting in about two months.